davidlotfi/PHP-Pagination/README.md

 # PHP-Pagination
-Pagination work with php and bootstrap
+generating pagination with php and bootsrap